Contents

 It’s typical for the input impedance of an Op-Amp to be high.
 After all, the op-amp is a voltage-gain device.
 Plus, a high impedance allows voltage to drop across the input.
 Also, it helps to maintain a low current draw and avoid the loading effect.

 What do you think about the topic?
 Do you need help with the calculations?
-Or do you have questions or suggestions?
+Do you have questions or suggestions?
 Please feel free to reach us.